luckkrit/cos3103/slides_src/pages/nosql-tutorial.md

 ---

-# Creating collections and documents
+# Creating collections and documents - example 5

 - Insert one ducment to customers2 (created automatically)